iwasahighwayman/my-white-whale/README.md

 Or did something just "burn up"?

-I am blessed to have many friends, and my friends in many ways are brilliant.
+I am blessed to have many friends, and my friends are gifted in many ways.

-Folks like me have many thoughtful sayings, two (2) of which for me are:
+Folks like me have thoughtful sayings, two (2) of which for me are:

 1. If you think you are the smartest person in the room, then that just proves you are not.